Frazier internship strikes chord with students, community

 “Music students are so busy in terms of their curriculum, and it requires a lot of discipline,” said Dr. Larry Frazier, retired UWG professor and founder of the internship opportunity.
 “Whether they are working on a solo or group performance, they have to prepare their part individually because they are the ones responsible for it.
 Nobody can pour that kind of discipline into them.
 They have to do it themselves.
 Once they have that, they have to collaborate with people.
 A business is similar: each individual has their own responsibilities and are working for the good of the company as a whole.”

-Frazier said he and his wife, Mary Lynn (a two-time UWG alumna), intended for the internship to be different from any other experience these students had before – as well as a complimentary blend of his background in music and her background in business.
+Frazier said he and his wife, Mary Lynn (a two-time UWG alumna), intended for the internship to be different from any other experience these students had before — as well as a complimentary blend of his background in music and hers in business.

 “Our idea was to help students realize they are gaining skills that transfer to the real world outside of education and music,” he explained.
 “Even though we are preparing them to be musicians, teachers and performers, many music majors end up in other fields.
 So we thought this would be a fantastic opportunity for these students.”